haroldngg/cheese_classification_challenge/README.md

 The confusion matrix and scores google sheet can be found here : https://docs.google.com/spreadsheets/d/19krb64sv5nCUyPYB_JLUVfQZybjAOdn9nxjGFTFiTPM/edit?usp=sharing

 ## Dreambooth
 All the models can be found here : https://huggingface.co/organizations/ngoupeyoukheng/share/XmOOlgcJkZTtanYGHBzvMzRDnXPzZQpWHT
+Warning : The dataset are uncomplete and not the last one.
+For the dataset, see Final dataset.

 ## IP_adapter
-There is one additional directory named IP_Adaptor.
+There is one additional directory named IPAdapter.
 You wil find there 3 files : the json file coresponding to the IP-adaptor file, and two python files coresponding to the to-python version of our comfyUI architecture.
 We don't know how much of ComfyUI is required to run those two python files.

 If you want to run our IP-Adapter model in ComfyUI :